agguro/cryptocurrency-algorithms/README.md

 # cryptocurrency-algorithms
-Cryptocuurency algorithms just for the source code
+Cryptocurrency algorithms just for the source code

 ofcourse the sources aren't mine so here the links